dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap.rst

        Setting                                   Description
 ===============================   ====================================================================================================================================================================================================================
   refcounting-table	                 Enable reference counted objects.
-Reference counting allows a single mail object to be stored in multiple mailboxes, without the need to create a new copy of the message data in object storage. reason_header_max_length=<n>         Include the reason why object is being GET in the sproxyd X-Dovecot-Reason header.
+Reference counting allows a single mail object to be stored in multiple mailboxes, without the need to create a new copy of the message data in object storage. lockdir=<path>                       If refcounting is enabled, use this directory for creating lock files to objects
-                                       This can be useful for debugging or statistics.
-                                       The reason header length is truncated to <n>.
-                                       (This setting will later on be implemented for other object storage backends also.) lockdir=<path>                       If refcounting is enabled, use this directory for creating lock files to objects while they're being copied or deleted.
+                                       while they're being copied or deleted.
                                        This attempts to prevent race conditions where an object copy and delete runs